Kaddish: Variant forms

-All versions of the Kaddish begin with the text of the Chatzi Kaddish (in the case of the Great Kaddish, with an extra passage inserted).
-The other versions contain additional paragraphs, and are often named after distinctive words in those paragraphs.

-Historically there existed another type of Kaddish, called Kaddish Yachid ("Individual's Kaddish").
-This is included in the Siddur of Amram Gaon, but is a meditation taking the place of Kaddish rather than a Kaddish in the normal sense.
+All versions of the Kaddish begin with the text of the Half Kaddish (in the case of the Great Kaddish, with an extra passage inserted).
+The other versions contain additional paragraphs and are often named after distinctive words in those paragraphs.
+Historically there existed another type of Kaddish, called Kaddish (קַדִּישׁ יָחִיד, /tmr/).
+It was included in the siddur of Amram Gaon, it but is a meditation taking the place of a Kaddish rather than a Kaddish in the usual sense.
 It had not been recited in modern times until the COVID-19 pandemic, which made coming together to form a minyan difficult.
-Some communities began reciting the Kaddish Yachid, or a portion thereof, in lieu of the Mourner's Kaddish.
+Some communities began reciting the Kaddish Yachid, or a portion thereof, in place of the Mourner's Kaddish.

 Text

 The following includes the Half, Complete, Mourner's and Rabbis' Kaddish.
 The variant lines of the Great Kaddish are given below, as well as variants used by some Jewish communities.